jasdumas/DouglasFir/notes.md

 3. Examples of Annotation Databases: Ensembl, RefSeq, FlyBase, WormBase, Mouse Genome Informatics Every time we use techniques such as RNAi, PCR, gene expression arrays, targeted gene knockout, or ChIP we are   **basing our experiments on the information derived from a digitally stored genome annotation**.
 If an annotation is correct, then these experiments should succeed; however, if an annotation is incorrect then the experiments that are based on that annotation are bound to fail.
 4. http://pinegenome.org/pinerefseq/files/PAG2015_Wegrzyn_PineRefSeq.pdf
+5. The transcriptome is the set of all RNA molecules, including mRNA, rRNA, tRNA, and other non-coding RNA   transcribed in one cell or a population of cells.
+It differs from the exome in that it includes only those RNA molecules found in a specified cell population, and usually includes the amount or concentration of each RNA molecule in addition to the molecular identities.